 If you’re convinced the Atlanta CityPASS is for you, getting hooked up is a breeze.
-Buy yours online here.
+Buy your Atlanta CityPASS online here.

 Final Thoughts: Is the Atlanta CityPASS a Good Deal?

 So, is the Atlanta CityPASS for you?
-Maybe.
+Probably.

-If you’re heading to Atlanta and plan to visit the included attractions, the Atlanta CityPASS is a great deal that will save you around $50 per adult.
+If you’re heading to Atlanta and plan to visit the included attractions, the Atlanta CityPASS is a great deal that can save you up to $68.91 per adult.
 Even if you’ll only visit four of the included attractions, provided the Aquarium is one of them, I’d recommend grabbing the pass.